 Day 15: Transfer to the airport for our early morning flight back to Athens to connect to our return flight to the USA.
 (B)

-$9,495.00 (per person, double occupancy) includes domestic flight from Santorini to Athens; all hotels; most meals (as listed in the itinerary); entry fees; tips to guides and drivers; and all ground and sea transportation.
-Price is based upon the exchange rate for the Euro not going over 1.25.
-If the value of the euro increases, the price of the trip may go up.
+$9,695.00 (per person, double occupancy) includes domestic flight from Santorini to Athens; all hotels; most meals (as listed in the itinerary); entry fees; gratuities to guides and drivers; overnight ferry in staterooms from Piraeus to Heraklion; ferry from Heraklion to Santorini; and all ground transportation.
+Price based upon the exchange rate for the Euro not going over 1.25.
+If the value of the Euro increases, the price of the trip may go up.

 Note on Donation: As a tour company that benefits from the cultural and natural riches of our destinations, we have a policy of donating to the scientific and cultural projects and museums we visit.
 This has created a bond between Far Horizons and the academic and local communities that has helped us establish an extensive list of lecturers and contacts in each of our destinations.
 We ask that each participant write a check to the noteworthy project we designate.
 The donation amount is $150.00 per person and is made by check directly to the donation project.
 We will be designating a donation project for this trip shortly.
 Note that the donation is required as part of your registration for the trip and that it is non-refundable.

 A deposit of $750.00 to Far Horizons is required upon making your reservation, along with a completed and signed registration form.
 Final payment is due 120 days before departure.
 Upon receipt of your deposit and completed registration form, you will be sent initial travel documents.
 Click here to download our Registration Form.

 Note About Itinerary Changes